lxucs/lxucs.github.io/index.md

 ## About Me

-I am a PhD candidate of Computer Science in **Emory University**, focusing on Natural Language Processing (NLP) research, advised by Dr. [Jinho Choi](https://www.emorynlp.org/faculty/jinho-choi).
-I am also co-advised by Dr. [Fei Liu](https://www.cs.emory.edu/~fliu40/) in Spring 2023.
+I work as a Research Scientist in **WeChat AI, Tencent** (微信模式识别中心), focusing on Natural Language Processing (NLP) research.

-I will be joining **WeChat AI, Tencent** as a Research Scientist, after my PhD graduation in summer 2023.
+I recently obtained my PhD of Computer Science from **Emory University** in summer 2023, advised by Dr. [Jinho Choi](https://www.emorynlp.org/faculty/jinho-choi).
+I was also co-advised by Dr. [Fei Liu](https://www.cs.emory.edu/~fliu40/) in Spring 2023.

 *I am actively looking for motivated students to collaborate with me on NLP research.
 Please contact me by emails if you are interested in research collaborations or any discussions.*

 ## Research Interests

 My overall research interests focus around **document understanding**.
-My past work has studied various related tasks and settings:
+My past studies have addressed various related tasks and settings:
 - Tasks: coreference resolution, information extraction, summarization, reading comprehension
 - Settings: cross-lingual transfer, weak supervision, domain adaptation

-For my future research, I am particularly interested in addressing certain challenges in long document understanding, as well as new tasks to further push for next-gen document comprehension.
+For my next research, I am particularly interested in addressing certain challenges in long document understanding, as well as new tasks to further push for next-gen document comprehension.

 ## News